Bariatric Surgery in Malaysia | Gastric Sleeve, Gastric Bypass

 After leaving the hospital, you will need to carefully follow your surgeon’s instructions regarding food and vitamin as well as mineral supplements.
 You will also have to come for medical check-ups to monitor your health in the first several months after weight-loss surgery.

 The above descriptions are brief.
 So, if you are considering having Bariatric surgery in Thailand or Malaysia, it is important to choose an experienced surgeon who specializes in Bariatric Surgery.
-The surgeons we are working with our specialists and have had many years’ experience with all Bariatric Surgery procedures.
+The surgeons we are working with are specialists and have had many years’ experience with all Bariatric Surgery procedures.